tayllan/awesome-algorithms/README.md

 * [Algorithmist](http://www.algorithmist.com/index.php/Main_Page) - The Algorithmist is a resource dedicated to anything algorithms - from the practical realm, to the theoretical realm.
 There are also links and explanation to problemsets.
 * [Algomation](http://www.algomation.com/) - A didactic, animated, exposition of algorithms.

-#### Visuals - these websites provide excellent visuals that you can use to follow along
+#### Visuals - these websites provide excellent algorithm visuals that you can use to follow along
 * [VisuAlgo](http://www.comp.nus.edu.sg/~stevenha/visualization/index.html) - Visualising data structures and algorithms through animation.
 * [Data Structure Visualizations](http://www.cs.usfca.edu/~galles/visualization/Algorithms.html) - Visualize the behavior of Data Structures and play with its operations.
 * [Algorithms Visualization](http://bost.ocks.org/mike/algorithms/) - A dense article on Algorithms Visualization.